- About Us

 - ISO 9001 Certificate

 - Nadcap Accreditation

-Applied Technical Services offers a range of testing services for consumer baby products to verify that they meet industry standards for safety.
+Applied Technical Services offers a range of baby product testing services to verify that samples meet industry standards for safety.
 While many manufactured products are subject to regulations that restrict the use of harmful substances, few are scrutinized as carefully as baby products.
 Developing babies and infants are extra-sensitive to chemicals potentially found in everyday items such as sippy cups, strollers, toys, and pacifiers.

 Types of Chemicals Found in Baby Products